microsoft/coyote/docs/tutorials/first-concurrency-unit-test.md

 very effective tool in taming this complexity.
 By giving you the ability to easily test for concurrency bugs, Coyote helps you build more reliable applications and services.

-In this tutorial, we will write a simple `AccountManager` class to create, get and delete _account_ records in a backend NoSQL database.
+In this tutorial, you will write a simple `AccountManager` class to create, get and delete _account_ records in a backend NoSQL database.
 We'll design our class to be used in a concurrent setting, where methods in multiple instances of the class can be called concurrently, either within the same process or across processes and machines.
-This latter condition means that using locks will not help us in writing correct concurrent code.
+This latter condition means that using locks will not help you in writing correct concurrent code.

 ## What you will need